accurateproject/accurate/docs/tut_kamailio.rst

 Kamailio_ Integration Tutorials
 ===============================

-In these tutorials we exemplify few cases of integration between Kamailio_ and CGRateS_.
+In these tutorials we exemplify few cases of integration between Kamailio_ and AccuRate_.
 We start with common steps, installation and postinstall processes then we dive into particular configurations, depending on the case we run.

 .. toctree::